fasrc/mdoc/content/guides/running-jobs.md

 Odyssey computers run the CentOS 6.5 version of the Linux operating system and commands are run under the "bash" shell.
 There are a number of Linux and bash [references](http://www.gnu.org/software/bash/manual/bashref.html), [cheat sheets](http://cli.learncodethehardway.org/bash_cheat_sheet.pdf) and [tutorials](http://www.tldp.org/LDP/Bash-Beginners-Guide/html/) available on the web.
 RC's own [training](https://rc.fas.harvard.edu/training/intro-to-unix/) are also available.

+## Odyssey applications should not be run from login nodes
+Once you have logged in to the Odyssey system, you will be on one of a handful of access nodes (e.g. rclogin04).
+These nodes are shared entry points for all users and so cannot be used to run computationally intensive software.

+Simple file copies, light text processing or editing, etc. are fine, but you should not run large graphical applications like Matlab, or computationally intensive command line tools.c
+A culling program runs on these nodes that will kill any application that exceeds memory and computational limits.

+Entry nodes for NoMachine remote desktops (see below) like holynx01 are also to be treated like login nodes.

 ## An enhanced module system called Helmod is used for enabling applications
 Because of the diversity of investigations currently supported by FAS, thousands of applications and libraries are supported on the Odyssey cluster.
 Technically, it is impossible to include all of these tools in every user's environment.

-In many academic clusters, the Linux [module system](http://modules.sourceforge.net) is used to enable subsets of these tools for a particular user's computational needs.
-Unfortunately, modern computational environments, especially in biological investigations, can contain many conflicting tools and libraries.
-To address this, RC has developed [Helmod]({filename}/helmod.html), an enhancement of the hierarchical [Lmod module system from TACC](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod).
-Helmod prevents multiple versions of the same tool from being loaded at the same time (see below about 'wiggle room') and separates tools that use particular compilers or MPI libraries entirely.
+The Research Computing and Informatics departments have developed an enhanced Linux [module system](http://modules.sourceforge.net), [Helmod]({filename}/helmod.html), based on the hierarchical [Lmod module system from TACC](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod).
+Helmod prevents enables applications much the same way as Linux modules, but also prevents multiple versions of the same tool from being loaded at the same time and separates tools that use particular compilers or MPI libraries entirely.

-For many applications, a `module load` command enables a particular application in the environment, mainly by adding the application to your PATH variable.
+A `module load` command enables a particular application in the environment, mainly by adding the application to your PATH variable.
 For example, to enable the currently supported R package:

     :::shell-session
     module load R/3.2.0-fasrc01